 Jesse Proctor, '15

 GraduateJesse wrapped up his B.S. in accounting at Tech in 2015, but he's not done yet.
-Now, he's working toward his master's in industrial and labor relations at Cornell University while participating in an internship at Ingersoll-Rand.

 Our students also have opportunities to gain practical experience in public or private sectors (including at CPA firms) through internships.
 That real-world experience is one of the reasons our grads are so attractive to employers.